BSC-CNS-EAPM/AsiteDesign-container/README.md

 # AsiteDesign_container
-This gitHub contains the mount_image.sh to create the container for AsiteDesign from the Dockerfile.
+This github contains the mount_image.sh to create the container for AsiteDesign from the Dockerfile.

-AsiteDesign repository combines the PyRosetta modules with enhanced sampling techniques to design both the catalytic and non-ctalytic residues in given active sites.
+AsiteDesign combines the PyRosetta modules with enhanced sampling techniques to design both the catalytic and non-ctalytic residues in given active sites.

 The github of AsiteDesign can be found: [Github](https://github.com/masoudk/AsiteDesign)